-Educators Health Alliance (EHA) \$650 Deductible
+Educators Health Alliance (EHA) \$1,050 Deductible

-(Effective Date: 09/01/2022)
+(Effective Date: 09/01/2023)

-Payment for Services In-network Provider Out-of-network Provider Covered Services are reimbursed based on the Allowab agreed to accept the benefit payment as payment in ful charges for non-covered services, which are the Covere their contract with Blue Cross and Blue Shield, can't bill amounts over the Out-of-network Allowance.
-I, not including Deductible, Coinsu d Person's responsibility.
-That me for amounts over the Contracted Irance and/or Copayment amounts and any eans In-network providers, under the terms of Amount.
-Out-of-network Providers can bill for In-network Provider: The provider network is shown www.NebraskaBlue.com. on your I.D. card.
-For help in loca ting In-network Providers, visit Deductible (the amount the Covered Person pays each Calendar Year for Covered Services before the Coinsurance is payable) • Individual • Family (Embedded) \$650 \$1,300 \$1,300 \$2,600 Coinsurance (the percentage amount the Covered Person must pay for most Covered Services after the Deductible has been met) • Covered Person Pays 20% 40% Out-of-pocket Limit (does not include premium, penalty and amounts not covered by the plan) Individual \$4,600 \$9,200 Family (Embedded) \$9,200 \$18,400 Once the annual Out-of-pocket Limit is reached, most Co In-network and Out-of-network Deductible and Out-of-p amounts, etc.) do cross accumulate between In-network and Out-of-network, unless note d differently.
-Day, session or visit limits for certain services shown or and Abuse.
-Embedded - If you have single coverage, you only nee family coverage, no one family member contributes mor expenses to satisfy the required family Deductible and 0 e than the individual amount.
+Payment for Services In-network Provider Out-of-network Provider Covered Services are reimbursed based on the Allowab agreed to accept the benefit payment as payment in full charges for non-covered services, which are the Covere their contract with Blue Cross and Blue Shield, can't bill Providers can bill for amounts over the Out-of-network A le Charge.
+Blue Cross and Blue Sh I, not including Deductible, Coinsu d Person's responsibility.
+That me I for amounts over the Contracted Allowance. ield of Nebraska In-network Providers have rance and/or Copayment amounts and any eans In-network providers, under the terms of Amount.
+In some situations, Out-of-network In-network Provider: The provider network is shown www.NebraskaBlue.com. on your I.D. card.
+For help in loca ting In-network Providers, visit Deductible (the amount the Covered Person pays each Calendar Year for Covered Services before the Coinsurance is payable) IndividualFamily (Embedded) \$1,050 \$2,100 \$2,100 \$4,200 Coinsurance (the percentage amount the Covered Person must pay for most Covered Services after the Deductible has been met) Covered Person Pays 20% 40% Out-of-pocket Limit (does not include premium, penalty and amounts not covered by the plan) Individual \$4,900 \$9,800 • Family (Embedded) \$9,800 \$19,600 Once the annual Out-of-pocket Limit is reached, most Co overed Services are payable by the e plan at 100% for the rest of the Calendar Year.
+In-network and Out-of-network Deductible and Out-of-p amounts, etc.) do cross accumulate between In-network Day, session or visit limits for certain services shown or and Abuse. n this summary are not applicable to Mental Illness and/or Substance Dependence Embedded - If you have single coverage, you only need family coverage, no one family member contributes more expenses to satisfy the required family Deductible and (e than the individual amount.
 Fam